Bertha Pappenheim: Neu-Isenburg home

 The home's school-aged children attended the Neu-Isenburg elementary school.
 There was extensive medical care for the residents, and—at regular intervals—psychiatric examinations.
 Pappenheim rejected psychoanalytic treatment for the residents.
 Although she technically never experienced psychoanalytic therapy herself due to it not yet existing, her treatment by Breuer can be regarded as an early form of the therapy.
 Pappenheim only spoke once about psychoanalysis in general:

 Since the ongoing financing of the home was preferably not to depend on rich individual patrons, an association, the Heim des jüdischen Frauenbundes e.V. ('Home of the Jewish Women's Association'), was established to act as its sponsor and owner.
 Membership fees of 3 marks per year were supposed to put the covering of running expenses on a broad basis.

 Appreciation for her Neu-Isenburg work was not at first forthcoming for Pappenheim.
 Orthodox Jewish circles considered the founding of the home to be a scandal, and its existence a tacit toleration of prostitution and immorality.
 In order to reintegrate into the Jewish community single mothers, young prostitutes and their children, who in most cases had been disowned by their families, the home would urge families to resume relations with them, and known fathers to marry the mothers of their children, or pay alimony.

 After the death of Pappenheim in 1936, the work in Neu-Isenburg could continue essentially unhindered until the 1936 Olympic Games.
 In 1937, the children residing in the home were no longer allowed to attend the Neu-Isenburg elementary school and had to be transported daily to the Jewish school in Frankfurt.
 In 1938, the Isenburg branch of the NSDAP instigated the closure of the home.

 On 10 November 1938, one day after the November Pogrom ('Reichskristallnacht'), the home was attacked.
 The main building was set afire and burned down, and the other buildings were wrecked.
 On 31 March 1942 the home was disbanded by the Gestapo.
 The remaining residents were deported to the concentration camp in Theresienstadt, where many died.

 Literary works

 Stories, plays, poetry

 Pappenheim published her first works anonymously, and later under the pseudonym Paul Berthold, a common practice among women writers of that time.
-She derived the pseudonym by taking modifying her first name Bertha to a surname, Berthold, and using the initial of her surname, P, as the first letter of the first name, Paul.
+She derived the pseudonym by modifying her first name Bertha to a surname, Berthold, and using the initial of her surname, P, as the first letter of the first name, Paul.
 Starting in 1902 she published novellas and plays under her own name.